pttb369/GKAchievementNotification/README.md

 What is it?
 -----------

-Game Center has a notification window that slides down and informs the GKLocalPlayer that they've been authenticated.
-The GKAchievementNotification classes are a way to display achievements awarded to the player in the same manner; more similar to Xbox Live style achievement popups.
+The notification window in Game Center slides down and informs the GKLocalPlayer that they have been authenticated.
+The GKAchievementNotification classes display achievements awarded to the player in the same manner.
+This is similar to Xbox Live style achievement popups.
 The achievement dialogs are added to the UIWindow view of your application.

 Using it
 --------